jackyzha0/quartz/content/notes/02-display-information.md

 ---

 # On Screen
-State: Sitting
+State: Walking
 Display: Basic Information (Time, date, etc)
-Location: In the corner when the user taps the button.
+Location: At the top of the scree when the user taps

 Ideas
 - display computer information just above computer (not on screen)